Rustin170506/tidb-analyze.slide/slides.md

 - Bucket ID: The bucket ID of the histogram.
 - Count: The number of values till the bucket.(**cumulative**)
-- Repeats: The number of repeated values of the upper bound.
+- Repeats: The number of repeated values at the upper bound.
 - Lower Bound: The lower bound of the bucket.
 - Upper Bound: The upper bound of the bucket.
 - NDV: The number of distinct values in the bucket.